5th (Scottish) Parachute Battalion: Greece

 In October 1944, the battalion was part of Operation Manna: a British force sent to secure the Greek capital of Athens following the German withdrawal from the Balkans.
 The battalion landed at Megara airfield, 40 mi from Athens.
 The battalion first moved on Athens and then, following up the retreating German forces, took part in an amphibious landing at Salonika in November.

 In December 1944, fighting broke out in Athens between the British-backed Greek government and the country's communist-led resistance movement, EAM-ELAS.
 The 2nd Parachute Brigade returned to the capital and became involved in intense street fighting against EAM-ELAS in December and early January 1945.
 During this time the battalion suffered over 100 casualties.

 On 1 February 1945 the 2nd Independent Parachute Brigade returned to Italy where it remained until the end of the war.

 Palestine

 At the end of the war the battalion had returned to England, and the brigade was assigned to the 6th Airborne Division, now the imperial strategic reserve.
 Unrest in the British mandate of Palestine, required an increase of troops and the division was sent to the area in an internal security role.
-On 25 April 1946 the battalion was involved in an incident where eight men guarding a car park in Tel Aviv were murdered by members of the Stern Gang.
+On 25 April 1946 the battalion was involved in an incident where seven men guarding a car park in Tel Aviv were murdered by members of the Stern Gang.

 In February 1948 the 2nd Parachute Brigade left the 6th Airborne Division and moved to Germany where it became part of the British Army on the Rhine.
 The 6th Airborne Division was disbanded soon afterwards, leaving the 2nd Parachute Brigade as the only airborne formation in the British Army.
 In June the 5th (Scottish) Parachute Battalion was renumbered as the 2nd Battalion, Parachute Regiment.